esraahusamia/WebGL-and-three.js-/README.md

 #Press W to move up (toward the screen  if 3D)
 #Press S to move down (toward the player if 3D)

+#you can see the location of the cube whin you move it in top left of the screen

 # you can use mouse to resize the screen or to rotate and controle the element in the screen